hackerliang/CooperativeMapping/README.md

 $ sudo make install
 ```

-Finally, build the *loam_velodyne* package which will compile all dependencies and SegMap modules:
+Finally, build the *loam_velodyne* package which will compile all dependencies modules:

 ```
 $ cd ~/catkin_velodyne